Details

 You can book the trip from the website by clicking on the “Book Now” button.
 After that, you just have to fill in the necessary details like the batch dates, occupancy, and more.
 You can apply coupons or redeem your gift card to get discounts during the process.

 Depending on the destination that you are traveling to, we share an extensive list of things you need to carry on your trips.
-Some of the essentials that you must carry are your documents (ID proof, Drivers license, etc), a medical kit with all your personal medications and medicines for nausea, headache, etc as well.
+Some of the essentials that you must carry are your documents (ID proof, Driver license, etc), a medical kit with all your personal medications and medicines for nausea, headache, etc.

 You don’t have to because we’ve done it for you.
 Our Meghalaya backpacking trip is all-inclusive, lasts 6 days, and covers multiple destinations along with offering travelers an opportunity to indulge in adventure activities.
 The additional perk is that you’d find people who you’ll build connections with, share stories with, and experience the true joy of traveling.